Swiss reject money proposal, approve on-line casino gambling

 - Googlers miffed on pay speak out in rare annual-meeting move

-Gfs.bern says voters approved by a wide margin a proposal to license online gambling through Swiss companies and to block offshore online gambling sites.
+SRF reports that a separate proposal to license online gambling through Swiss companies and to block offshore online gambling sites passed with 73 percent of the vote.

 The measure is aimed in part at preserving public revenues from gambling.